top of page

 Founder - Keith Taylor Jr.

-Keith Taylor is a 12th-grade student at Dwight-Englewood School with a passion for technology, design, and community leadership.
+Keith Taylor, a 12th grader at Dwight-Englewood School, is passionate about design, technology, and community leadership.
 He founded CompConstruct to give middle and high school students the opportunity to build computers from the ground up, making STEM education more engaging and accessible.
-At Dwight-Englewood, Keith is deeply involved in academics and leadership, balancing his studies with a commitment to empowering others through technology.
+Keith is actively involved in both leadership and academics at Dwight-Englewood, combining his studies with his dedication to using technology to empower others.

-Beyond the classroom, Keith serves as Director of IT at Marjorie Durden CPA, Co-Chief Financial Officer at Metro Merch, and Technology Chair for Jack and Jill, roles that allow him to merge technical expertise with business strategy and community impact.
+Outside of the classroom, Keith holds positions that enable him to combine technical know-how with business strategy and community impact, such as Director of IT at Marjorie E. Durden CPA, Co-Chief Executive Officer at Metro Merch, and Technology Chair for Jack and Jill.
 His entrepreneurial mindset was further sharpened through the Columbia Pre-College Business Program, where he studied entrepreneurship, strategy, and leadership.

 bottom of page